Trump angers France and Britain with his NRA speech

 British officialdom did not push back.
 London Mayor Sadiq Khan's office declined to comment to CNN following Trump's remarks.

-But Charlie Falconer, who retired as the United Kingdom's secretary of justice in 2016, tweeted Saturday: "US murder rate over 5 times higher than the UK's.
+But former UK Cabinet minister Charlie Falconer tweeted Saturday: "US murder rate over 5 times higher than the UK's.
 There isn't a person in the whole world (with the possible exception of the President of the US, and he's probably lying) who believes the way to reduce our murder rate is to make it easier to get guns."

 It's unclear what hospital Trump was referring to.
 But the BBC reported that a trauma surgeon at the Royal London Hospital, Dr. Martin Griffiths, recently told the network that his fellow doctors have compared it to an Afghan war zone.

-Note: Correction: A previous version of this story misstated the source of France's comments.
-The comments came from the French foreign ministry.
-It also incorrectly stated when Charlie Falconer was a UK Cabinet minister.
-He served as Lord Chancellor from 2003 until 2007, and Secretary of State for Justice in 2007.